 - Documentation of the price (such as a price list)

 - Reason for submitting a self-prepared receipt (such as loss, theft, use of a vending machine that does not issue receipts)

 - A personal statement such as "I hereby confirm that the information provided is accurate and complete, that I will not be reimbursed for these expenses from anyone else, and that I have not applied for and will not apply for a reimbursement of these expenses from anyone else."

 - Signature of the person who prepared the receipt (and if possible, of a second person who is authorized to represent the institution, for example a member of the board)

 12. Can I expense costs that were not incurred during the duration of the project?

 The duration of the project is specified in the commitment letter.
 Only expenses incurred during this specified period of time can be submitted.
-The determining factor is the date the service was rendered.

 1. What do I need to bear in mind when filling out the receipts list?

 The receipts list is an overview of all of your project’s expenditures.
 The receipts list only needs to contain the expenses that were paid for using Stiftung funds.
 Each receipt needs to be listed by number and filed accordingly.
 Please ensure that matching a receipt to its respective entry on the receipt list can be done with as little effort as possible.
 Enter the receipt’s date, the issuer/payment recipient, the invoice amount, and the expense’s relationship to the project in the receipts list.
 If the relationship to the project is not clear from the receipt itself, you can explain it in the comments field.
 A cost type as set forth in the budget and financing plan needs to be entered into the column "Cost Type."